 UPDATE: Savings after month #1: $199.04

 As you can see, my 1-time action of 5 minutes signing up has already rewarded me with $10.94.
 Not a ton, but it’s $10.94 that used to be sitting in my checking account probably about to be spent ;) And I’ve only been signed up for a week so far… (Also I love that, unlike other companies, they actually make it easy to call them if you have any questions!!
 Toll-free number right there in your dashboard – BAM)

 These answers come paraphrased off their FAQ section:

 - Is Digit free?
-It used to be completely free, and now (as of 4/11/17) it’s only free for the first 100 days, and then it costs $2.99/mo.
+It used to be completely free, but now it’s free for the first 6 months, and then it’s $5/mo from there.
 Does that make it still worth it?
 It depends on your answer to this question: How much are you saving on your own right now?
-If you believe Digit will save you more than $2.99 (hint: it will), then it’s probably worth it.
+If you believe Digit will save you more than $5.00 (hint: it will), then it’s probably worth it.
 And you’ll learn fast just how well it works in those first free 100 days :)